DanielYKPan/date-time-picker/README.md

 ## Important

-**This package now supports Angular 2 ang 4**
+**This package now supports Angular 2 and 4**

 ## Updates

+* Add seconds slider in time picker.
+If you set **[showSeconds]=" true "** , the time picker would have a slider for configuring the second value of your select moment.
+    The default value is false.
 * Get locale working in the whole picker.
 Words not from MomentJS in the picker now are also translated.('de', 'en', 'zh_CN', 'zh_HK', 'zh_TW').
    If the locale you are using is not working, please open an issue and help me to build that locale library.
-* Added a new 'inline' mode. **[mode]=" 'inline' "** would make the date-time-picker always show in your page.
-* Added a new pickerType option. **[pickerType]=" 'both' "**, this option would let you choose the date-time-picker to be date-picker or time-picker or both.
-Options include 'both', 'date', 'time'.
-Default is 'both'.
 * This npm package now rename to [ng-pick-datetime](https://www.npmjs.com/package/ng-pick-datetime), this is because this package now support angular 2 and 4.
 The previous package was named [ng2-date-time-picker](https://www.npmjs.com/package/ng2-date-time-picker).

 ## Other Similar Projects